BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Survival Needs

 [Dark Future](https://www.nexusmods.com/cyberpunk2077/mods/16300) adds four needs: **Hydration**, **Nutrition**, **Energy** and **Nerve**.
 It turns on after The Rescue.

+>[!TIP]
+>**In short:** eat, drink and sleep, and keep Nerve above 0.
+Showers, sleep, dancing and time with your partner bring Nerve back.
+Alcohol, cigarettes and drugs work too, but they're addictive.

  - The four bars sit under your health and stamina.
 They hide when they're full.
  - You can always see them in the weapon wheel, the inventory and the skip time screen.